We use cookies to help provide you with the best possible online experience.

 Welcome & Apologies: (MW)

 MW welcomed all to the meeting.
-Apologies were received Ashok
+Apologies were received from Louise Regan and Ingrid Babcock.

 Approval of Minutes of the last meeting